Tarikh-i guzida: Content

 Also mentioned is the Mongol invasion.
-Qazvini produced a world map in the Tarikh-i guzida which contained meridians.
-Qazvini declared the Afghans to be Israelites.
+Hamdallah produced a world map in the Tarikh-i guzida which contained meridians.
+Hamdallah declared the Afghans to be Israelites.

 Modern era

 The Tarikh-i guzida was very popular and numerous copies existed, of which many were found in European collections.
 It was partially translated into French in 1903 by Jules Gantin.
 E.G. Browne published a complete edition in 1910 and an abridged English version in 1913.
 In 1960, Abd al-Husayn Nava'i published a complete version of the Tarikh-i guzida.